mkinney/snet/readme.txt

 Note: Generated a personal access token with perms to do releases.

+workflow:
+- commit changes
+- tag release
-git tag -a v0.1 -m "initial"
+git tag -a v0.2 -m "v0.2"
 git push origin --tags

-create a release off the dev tag first
+- create a release in GitHub for that tag git push